Decoding rank metric Reed-Muller codes: Introduction

-Section \ref{sec:2} introduces the notations used in this paper, as well as basic notions regarding rank metric codes as subspaces of skew-group algebras including rank metric Reed-Muller codes, and some properties of Dickson matrices.
-In Section \ref{sec:dickson_framework}, we give the framework for decoding rank Reed-Muller codes using Dickson matrices and we first illustrate this decoding approach for Gabidulin codes in Section \ref{sec:first_examples}.
-We then describe how this approach can be used for decoding Reed-Solomon codes. \if\longversion0 Finally, \fi Section \ref{sec:Dickson_decoding} presents a decoding algorithm for $\TH$-Reed-Muller codes by reconstructing the error $\TH$-polynomial by recovering the unknown coefficients by minor cancellations of the associated $\G$-Dickson matrix.
-We show that this approach helps in correcting any error up to half the minimum distance. \if\longversion1 Finally, in Section \ref{Binary_rankRM}, we consider the binary $\TH$-Reed-Muller codes, i.e., for $\G \cong (\ZZ/2\ZZ)^m$ for $m \ge 2$ and present a recursive structure which can be considered as an rank analogue of of $(u \vert u+v)$ structure of binary Reed-Muller codes with Hamming metric.
+Section \ref{sec:2} introduces the notations used in this paper, as well as basic notions regarding rank metric codes as subspaces of skew group algebras including rank metric Reed-Muller codes, and some properties of $\GG$-Dickson matrices.
+In Section \ref{sec:dickson_framework}, we give the framework for decoding rank metric Reed-Muller codes using $\GG$-Dickson matrices and we first illustrate this decoding approach for Gabidulin codes in Section \ref{sec:first_examples}.
+We then describe how this approach can be used for decoding Reed-Solomon codes.
+Section \ref{sec:Dickson_decoding} presents a decoding algorithm for $\TH$-Reed-Muller codes by reconstructing the error $\TH$-polynomial via majority voting for the unknown coefficients using the corresponding $\GG$-Dickson matrix.
+We show that this approach permits to correct any error pattern of rank up to half the minimum distance.
+A detailed complexity analysis of the majority voting algorithm is provided in Appendix \ref{sec:appendix_voting}.
+Finally, we conclude in Section \ref{sec:conclusion} with a brief summary and some open questions. \if\longversion1 Finally, in Section \ref{Binary_rankRM}, we consider the binary $\TH$-Reed-Muller codes, i.e., for $\GG \cong (\ZZ/2\ZZ)^m$ for $m \ge 2$ and present a recursive structure which can be considered as an rank analogue of of $(u \vert u+v)$ structure of binary Reed-Muller codes with Hamming metric.
 We then show that this recursive structure can be exploited to decode binary $\TH$-Reed-Muller codes. \fi